gsnlyd/SliceLabeler/README.md

+# SliceLabeler
-## Browser-based GUI for labeling MRI volumes and slices.
+### Browser-based GUI for labeling MRI volumes and slices.

 ### Python Version:
 The latest version of Python 3 is recommended.